ChaseElander/ENGL460-Project/Scenes.md

 ## 2 Hide under table

 You run over to the closest table that had hosted a mirage of Hors d'eurves earlier.
 You cover yourself behind the table cloth so no one can see you.
 You peak under the cloth and see someone sneaking back into the room and go to the hallway, perhaps into one of the bedrooms.
-Then you hear a [[loud crahsing sound->2 Loud Crash]] and flinch.
+Then you hear a [[loud crashing sound->2 Loud Crash]] and flinch.
 The coast is clear so you go to investigate.

 ## 2 Hallway